-Participate in team games, developing simple tactics for attacking and defending Young children are to be active and interactive; and to develop their co-ordination, control, and movement.
-Negotiate space successfully when playing racing and chasing games with other children, adjusting speed or changing direction to avoid obstacles Play as part of a team Follow simple rules of a game Use the terms 'opponent' and 'teammate' when playing games.
+Children must also be helped to understand the importance of physical activity, and to make healthy choices in relation to food rear irust rear Iru Participate in team games, developing simple tactics for attacking and defending Runs skilfully and negotiates space successfully, adjusting speed or direction to avoid obstacles.
+Young children are to be active and interactive; and to develop their coordination, control, and movement.
+Negotiate space successfully when playing racing and chasing games with other children, adjusting speed or changing direction to avoid obstacles Play as part of a text follow simple rules of the foll of a game and 'team-mate' when playing games.
 Beginning to think of their own games and rules.
-They teach these to other people and develop some tactics for the game Perform dances using simple movement patterns Uses movement to express feelings Creates movement in response to music Notices what adults do, imitating what is observed and then doing it spontaneously when the adult is not there Initiates new combinations of movement and gesture in order to express and respond to feelings, ideas and experiences Perform some dance moves.
-Moves together to make a short dance.
-Show rhythm in my dance.
-Choose the best movements to show different ideas.
-Move carefully with control and use space safely.
-Begin to choose movements to communicate a mood or feeling.
-Say what has gone well Perform my dance actions with control and co-ordination.
+They teach these to other people and develop some tactics for the game Perform dances using simple movement patterns Uses movement to express feelings.
+Creates movement in response to music.
+Notices what adults do, imitating what is observed and then doing it spontaneously when the adult is not there.
+Initiates new combinations of movement and gesture in order to express and respond to feelings, ideas and experiences Show rhythm in my Choose the best me to show different id Move carefully with and use space safe Begin to choose me to communicate a feeling.
+Say what has gone with control and coordination.
 Link two or more actions together to make a sequence.
 Remember and repeat dance movements.
 Choose the best movements to communicate a mood or feeling.
-Say what has gone well and why